 The standalone financial statements have been prepared on historical cost basis, except for the following:

-• certain financial assets and liabilities (including derivative instruments) are measured at fair value)
+• Certain financial assets and liabilities (including derivative instruments) are measured at fair value

-• defined benefit plans - plan assets measured at fair value.
+• Defined benefit plans - plan assets measured at fair value

 All assets and liabilities have been classified as current or non-current as per the Company’s normal operating cycle and other criteria set out in the Schedule III (Division II) to the Companies Act, 2013.
-Based on the nature of products and the time between the acquisition of assets for processing and their realisation in cash and cash equivalents, the Company has ascertained its operating cycle as 12 months for the purpose of current or non-current classification of assets and liabilities.
+Based on the nature of products and the time between the acquisition of assets for processing and their realization in cash and cash equivalents, the Company has ascertained its operating cycle as 12 months for the purpose of current or non-current classification of assets and liabilities.

 1.2 New and amended standards adopted by the Company:

 These amendments did not have any material impact on the amounts recognised in prior periods and are not expected to significantly affect the current or future periods.
-Specifically, no changes would be necessary as a consequence of amendments made to Ind AS 12 as the Company's accounting policy already complies with the now mandatory treatment.

 1.3 Summary of material accounting policiesa) Revenue RecognitionSale of goods